TylerYep/blog/_posts/2019-07-11-learning-git-part-1.md

 # Summary
 If are working on a solo project and just want some basic version control, these steps should be all you need to get started.
 Every time you want to save a snapshot of your work, simply add to the staging area with with `git add .`, commit with `git commit -m "example commit"`, and then push to GitHub with `git push`!

-In the next part, we'll explore features of Git that make collaboration easy, such as **branching**, as well as ways to undo your mistakes through **reverting**.
+In the next part, we'll go over techniques for pulling in changes in a larger project from your collaborators, and the concept of rebasing.